berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 ![](../static/squarelimit.png)

-### Before Starting Exercise 1
+## Before Starting Exercise 1

-First, if you skimmed or skipped everything above because you wanted to jump directly to the first exercise, take a minute now to read everything above carefully.
+First of all, if you skimmed or skipped everything above because you wanted to jump directly to the first exercise, take a minute now to read everything above carefully.
+It's important!

 Also, note that you will *not* be able to test the visual output of any of your code until after Exercise 6.
-As we'll see, the picture language we've been describing is incomplete&mdash;you'll have to fill in the gaps before we can begin using it.
+The picture language we've been describing is incomplete&mdash;you'll have to fill in the gaps before we can begin using it!

 ## Exercise 1: `up-split`